A Theory of Flavour and Set of the Interaction Structural Parts

 Charge and magnetic contributions have the values

 In the same way making the averaging over $s$ and summing over $s',$ we can present (\ref{10}) in the form

 where the Dirac and Pauli cross sections are equal to

-Thus, (\ref{13}) and (\ref{16}) would seem to say that incoming neutrinos either have the longitudinal polarization or are strictly unpolarized.
+Thus, (\ref{13}) and (\ref{16}) would seem to say about that incoming neutrinos either have longitudinal polarization or are strictly unpolarized.
 This, however, is not quite so.
-The point is that a particle helicity properties depend not only on its charge and moment \cite{5,18} but also on the structure of medium \cite{19}, in which it moves.
-If unpolarized neutrino interacts with field of emission, the latter can polarize it over the spin.
-Therefore, it should be expected that among the incoming and outgoing fermions there are polarized as well as unpolarized particles.
+In fact, helicity properties of a particle depend not only on its charge and moment [5,18], but also on the structure of medium [19], in which it moves.
+If an unpolarized neutrino interacts with the field of emission, the latter can polarize it over its spin.
+Therefore, it should be expected that there are polarized and unpolarized particles among the incoming and outcoming fermions.
 Then it is possible, for example, a flux of the scattered neutrinos is a partially ordered set of outgoing particles.

 Their scattering on nuclei is described naturally by a set of corresponding cross sections.
-In the case of a nucleus with a zero spin and the neutrino of $V_{l}$ currents, this class, according to (\ref{13}) and (\ref{16}), behaves as
+In the case of a nucleus with a zero spin and the neutrino currents (\ref{1}), this class behaves as follows